I’ll show you how I make my hot and spicy chicken broth for soup, and your January (and February, and March . . . ) will so much better! I promise.

 - You are ready to make soup!
 Or freeze broth in freezer containers for up to 3 months

-Hey, You!
-Come back and check in when I share with you the recipe for the fabulous spicy chicken and veg soup that I made with this broth.
+the fabulous spicy chicken and veg soup that I made with this broth.
 I just made it yesterday.
-I loved it.
+I love it.

 More from my site